| Information

 afflicted the USSR.
 Japan's aggression in Manchuria was protested by

 the United States.
+Back in

 the U.S., Congress set up the Reconstruction Finance Corporation to